The Copyright Law of The United States can be complicated, but one part that is easy to interpret deals with music and videos:

 This means that churches:

 Don't forget about image copyrights.
-Using a Google image search and downloading the first image you see may not be legal.
+Doing a Google image search and downloading the first image you see may not be legal.
 Make sure you own or have a license to use the image.

 These websites offer free, or low cost, downloadable images for use on church websites or in sermon graphics.
 You’ll also find helpful information in the Breaking the chains of clipart article from United Methodist Communications.